rishabh1403/blog-source/posts/coding/leetcode/2020/03/28-implement-str-str.md

 Let's look at the solution.

-First we handle two edge cases.
-If the needle is empty return 0.
-If the needle is equal to haystack, no point in searching the haystack, so we return 0 i.e. the index in haystack where needle exists.
+First, we handle two edge cases.
+If the needle is empty `return 0`.
+If the needle is equal to the haystack, no point in searching the haystack, so we `return 0` i.e. the index in the haystack where the needle exists.

-Next we loop over the haystack but notice the condition in for loop.
-We are only looping till haystack.length - needle.length because as discussed above, that's the last index where you can have a needle.
-In the body we are checking of the equality of needle and haystack sybstring.
+Next, we loop over the haystack but notice the condition in for loop.
+We are only looping till `haystack.length - needle.length` because as discussed above, that's the last index where you can have a needle.
+In the body, we are checking for the equality of needle and haystack substring.

-At the end, if we could not find any match we return -1;
+In the end, if we could not find any match we `return -1`.

-On submission, here's the stats
+On submission, here are the stats

 ```yaml